Webflow-Examples/algolia-instantsearch/README.md

 # Customizing Algolia Widgets

 Every Algolia widget accepts optional parameters to add extra functionality.
-For example, the [hitsPerPage widget](https://www.algolia.com/doc/api-reference/widgets/hits-per-page/js/?client=With+a+CDN) explains the extra parameters it accepts.
+For example, the [hitsPerPage widget](https://www.algolia.com/doc/api-reference/widgets/hits-per-page/js/?client=With+a+CDN) below shows the extra parameters it accepts.

 <img src="https://wadoodh.github.io/images/hitsperpage-widget-example.png" width="600" alt="hitsperpage-widget-example">

 # Style Algolia Widget

-Every Algolia widget has a cssClasses property which allows you to write your own css and attach it to the widget.
-Here's an example of the hitsPerPage widget.
+Every Algolia widget has a `cssClasses` property which allows you to write your own css and attach it to the widget.

 <img src="https://wadoodh.github.io/images/hitsperpage-cssclasses-example.png" width="600" alt="hitsperpage-cssclasses-example">

 # Automating the process

 We can automate data into Webflow by building backwards from Algolia.
 This workflow will automatically add data to Webflow and trigger the webhook to add data to our search index.
+The diagram below shows the flow of data once all pieces are in place.

 <img src="https://wadoodh.github.io/images/node-webhook-algolia-diagram.png" alt="node-webhook-Algolia-diagram">